jussi777/Used-car-dealer-site/README.md

 ## Project Status
-Project is: _in progress_ / _complete_ / _no longer being worked on_.
-If you are no longer working on it, provide reasons why.

-## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

-Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2

-To do:
-- Feature to be added 1
-- Feature to be added 2
+Project is: _in progress_

-## Acknowledgements
+## To do
-Give credit here.
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- improve search section(search simultaneously by brand, year, mileage)
+- built rest of the pages from menu ("Jak to działa" and "Kontakt")

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by Ryba aniaryb@gmail.com - feel free to contact me!